 - a.
 A pre-hearing conference with the Planning Commission was conducted on January 16, 2018.
 The results of that conference and applicants written response are provided as part of the record. - b.
-The PUD Binding Master Plan documentation was submitted as part of file of record for the Murphy Oaks PUD on November 28, 2017 and subsequently revised and updated. - c.
+The PUD Binding Master Plan documentation was submitted as part of file of record for the Murphy Oaks PUD on November 28, 2017 and subsequently revised and updated with the most recent proposal dated October 20, 2020. - c.
 Evidence of Unified Control; Development Agreements The City Attorney reviews evidence of unified control and confirms this through the associated Development Agreement required prior to final zoning approval by City Council.